Labor Day (film): Promotion

-The first image of Winslet, Brolin, and Griffith was released on July 23, 2013, along with the announcement of film having its world premiere at 2013 Toronto International Film Festival.
+The first image of Winslet, Brolin, and Griffith was released on July 23, 2013, along with the announcement of film being selected to premiere at the Toronto International Film Festival.
 After its premiere at TIFF, the official poster for the film was revealed on 20 September 2013.
-The first official trailer of the film was released on October 31, 2013 followed by a second trailer released in November 2013.
+The first official trailer of the film was released on October 31, 2013, followed by a second trailer release in November 2013.

 Paramount partnered with the American Pie Council (APC) in promoting the film, and the APC produced materials promoting both the film and National Pie Day (January 23, eight days before the film's general American release).